lynnfaraday/aresmush.com/_root/fs3/third_edition.md

 When rolling an interest, use a skill rating of 2.

 When defaulting to an aptitude, use a rating based on the related aptitude.
-The aptitude modifier is not counted in when defaulting.
+The aptitude modifier is not double-counted when defaulting.

 | Aptitude | Default Rating |
 | ---- | |